Skill Demand Index

 Which roles need Marketing Metrics most:

-Marketing positions drive 50% of demand.
-Data Analysis also frequently list Marketing Metrics as a requirement.
-Skills commonly paired with Marketing Metrics include SQL and Field/Corporate Events Management.
+Data Analysis positions drive 67% of demand.
+Marketing also frequently list Marketing Metrics as a requirement.
+Skills commonly paired with Marketing Metrics include SQL and Marketing Analytics.

 Depth Level Distribution